chekanov/FastSimNN/toy_detector/README.md

 # Toy simulation

-This is an example that creates fake data and perform training and validation
+This is an example that creates fake data and perform training and validation.
+Make sure $ROOTSYS and $FANN are set (point to ROOT and FANN packages).

+# Now to run

+The program is designed and compiled to run on the ANL ATLAS cluster.

 ```
 python2 makedata.py train1.data